 Adding economic value is also an indirect indication that the company is delivering something useful and valuable to society.
 This is the foundation of the free market: if your product is not useful or there is already too much of it available on the market, you will hardly get any profit from it.

-For those reasons, economic sustainability is an essential component to achieving sustainable development and ensuring the success and viability of the business long term.
+For those reasons, this pillar of sustainability is an essential component to achieving sustainable development and ensuring the success and viability of the business long term.

-The economic principle is one of the four pillars of sustainability.
+The economic principle is one of the 4 principles of sustainability.
 Economic sustainability is focusing on the efficient use of resources to improve profitability and achieve economic growth to improve the standards of living.
 This however should not happen by neglecting the other areas of sustainability, but there should rather be a synergy to create prosperity without negatively impacting people, society, and the environment.